GPojoga/Sharing_Logistics_Simulation/documentation/architecture.md

 When two components needed to be connected, the two team members worked on it together.
 Moreover, if anyone needed help, we of course helped our teammate with their part(s).

-The division was as follows:
+The division during the first block was as follows:
 Antonin created the VehicleSelector,
 Bjar created the ProductInput,
 Gheorghe created the Map and the store,
 Lorenzo created the ControlPanelOutput and,
 Lonneke created the JourneyInput.

+The division during the second block was more nuanced check Trello for more details.

 ## Change log
 <!--